What Makes a Happy Workplace?

 What helps create a happy working environment?

 Then there is the mechanics of urban design, it is fascinating.
 Did you know that there is a concept of “designing out loneliness?” by creating situations that increase the chances of people discovering unexpected chemistry.
 Where you decide to put architectural features and simple things like the water cooler will all have an impact on the likelihood of people bumping into each other, starting conversations, starting relationships.
+An organisation that talks extensively on this subject is “The Loneliness Lab“.

 Most important to remember is that spaces with attention to design, make you feel appreciated and it makes the work you do, feel important.
+Returning to the office is as much about culture, learning, and connectivity as it is about productive output.

 What trends should we expect over the next year?